 Solution 2.
 Check the update

 Generally, checking the update is also necessary.
 The lower Windows version may be one of the reasons for the blurry icon and text.
-If the local PC and the remote PC are not at the same Windows version, then the feeling of operation must be different.
+If the local PC and the remote PC are not on the same Windows version, then the feeling of operation must be different.

 Step 1.
 Press Win + I to open “Settings” and locate Update & Security.

 Step 2.
 Update to the latest Windows version.
 After that, check whether the Remote Desktop scaling issue has been fixed.

 Note: If the problem still persists, try to use the manifest file.